mentpy/mentpy/docs/index.rst

 * Manipulation of graph states.
 * Automatically calculate the causal flow or generalized flow of a graph.
-* Simulate MBQC circuits.
+* Simulate MBQC circuits with NumPy and JAX tensor-network backends.
+* Evaluate tensor-network observable costs with JAX autodiff.
 * Optimize measurement angles in MBQC ansatzes used for QML.
+* Build chemistry Hamiltonians and MBQC UCCSD-style VQE ansatzes.
+* Import and export supported circuits with PennyLane, Cirq, Qiskit, and CUDA-Q.
+* Compile QASM/PyZX circuits through optional ZX-calculus reductions.
 * Create data and noisy data for training QML models.
 * Determine the lie algebra of an MBQC ansatz.

 Roadmap
 -------
-* Improve current simulators for MBQC circuits.
-* Increase code coverage.
-* Add autodiff support for MBQC circuits.
+* Stabilize compiler passes that convert between gate circuits, ZX diagrams, and MBQC resources.
+* Benchmark and optimize tensor-network contractions for larger low-treewidth patterns.
-* Add support for more general MBQC states.
+* Broaden support for general MBQC resource states and non-forced measurement workflows.
-* Integrate with `pyzx` to optimize resources in MBQC circuits.
+* Expand hardware-aware export paths and dynamic-circuit execution examples.
+* Continue increasing coverage around simulators, gradients, interop, chemistry, and compiler utilities.

 Contributing